 Analyzing FedEx's Unusual Options Activity

-Shares of FedEx (NYSE:FDX) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved down to $294.12.
+On Thursday, shares of FedEx (NYSE:FDX) saw unusual options activity.
+After the option alert, the stock price moved up to $293.77.

 - Sentiment: BULLISH